About Fossil Shark Teeth

 Why Fossil Teeth Are Different ColorsThe color of a tooth is determined solely by the color of sediment in which it is buried while fossilizing.
 The tooth absorbs minerals from the surrounding sediment.
 As the minerals replace the natural structure of the tooth, the tooth becomes the same general color as the sediment.
 Therefore, color is not an effective indicator of the age of a tooth.
 The most common color for shark teeth is a black root with a grayish crown.
 Different colors are more uncommon and significantly increase the value of a tooth.

-Shark Teeth in my Catalog and History of the megalodon
+Shark Teeth in our Catalog and History of the megalodon

 Where the Teeth are Found and How Old They Are

-The majority of the teeth I offer for sale in this catalog are from the Miocene-Pliocene Epochs (approximately 24.5 million to 2 million years ago).
+The majority of the teeth we offer for sale in this catalog are from the Miocene-Pliocene Epochs (approximately 24.5 million to 2 million years ago).
 During this time period oceans sporadically covered many parts of what is now the Southeastern United States.
-For this reason many of the teeth I have to offer come from South Carolina rivers (which cut through the fossil-rich Hawthorne Formation) or from South Florida phosphate mining operations (which unearth fossils from the Bone Valley Formation).
+For this reason many of the megalodon teeth we have to offer come from either South Carolina/Georgia rivers (which cut through the fossil-rich Hawthorne Formation), South Florida phosphate mining operations (which unearth fossils from the Bone Valley Formation), or from the fossil ledges found offshore of Wilmington, NC.
 Most of the teeth from these locations are between 3 and 10 million years old.

 History of the Carcharocles megalodon Shark